Cleaning & Organizing

 Fluff up feathers

-Throw one or two tennis balls into the dryer the next time you dry down-filled items like pillows, comforters, and jackets.
+Throw one or two tennis balls like these into the dryer the next time you dry down-filled items like pillows, comforters, and jackets.
 They’ll ditch the flat look they get from the washing machine and puff up again.
-Check out these other 11 brilliant cleaning shortcuts lazy people will love.
+You’ll also love these 11 brilliant cleaning shortcuts lazy people use.

 Relieve sore feet